SeekrAI/seekr/README.md

 - **Data isolation**: Experience enterprise-grade privacy with our vector database, providing robust data isolation to ensure secure and consistent access.
 - **Data security**: Achieve reliable data security with our vector database, designed with robust safeguards such as role-based-access-control to protect your information and maintain its integrity against unauthorized access and threats.
 - **Multiple deployment modes**: Deploy our vector database in various environments—whether at the edge, in a private cloud, public cloud, or serverless setup—providing you with flexible, scalable solutions to meet your unique operational needs.
-- **Reliability**: Cosdata delivers reliable performance and data integrity with fault-tolerance, backup, and recovery features, designed to meet enterprise demands and ensure uninterrupted operation.
+- **Reliability**: Seekr delivers reliable performance and data integrity with fault-tolerance, backup, and recovery features, designed to meet enterprise demands and ensure uninterrupted operation.
 - **Versioning**: Experience Git-like version control with our vector database, enabling you to compare search performance, use time travel to access past states, audit data, and effortlessly roll back when necessary.

 ### Easy to use